-Study and concurrent practice of methods of nursing intervention for hospitalized patients of all ages.
-Discusses parenting and common physical health interferences on basic physical and emotional needs.
-Emphasizes skills needed to: (1) identify the effects of the patient's physical condition on his or her physical and emotional needs and those of the patient's family, and (2) assure implementation of the plan of care.
+Discusses the effects of parenting and common physical and emotional needs.
+Includes theory and concurrent practice of nursing interventions for hospitalized patients of all ages.
+Emphasizes skills needed to identify the effects of the patient's physical condition on his or her physical and emotional needs and those of the patient's family, and to assure implementation of the plan of care.

-Prerequisite: NUR 101, PSY 101 and BIO 135
+Prerequisite: BIO 160, NUR 101, NUR 103, and PSY 101.

-NUR 103 Nursing Survey I (1-0)
+NUR 103 Nursing Survey I (1-0) 1 hr.

-1 hr.
-Surveys nursing roles including consideration of the following: evaluation of nursing: patterns of health care delivery; members of the nursing team, including students; the relationship of the nursing team to the health team; ethical and legal responsibilities of all levels of nurses and the organizations which represent them; legal implications of licensure for practical and registered nurses; current world health problems as compared to health problems in this community; the need for continued education to maintain competence; and the responsibility of all nurses to become involved in community activities as educated persons.
+Surveys nursing roles including consideration of the following: evaluation of nursing; patterns of health care delivery; members of the nursing team, including students; the relationship of the nursing team to the health team; ethical and legal responsibilities of all levels of nurses and the organizations which represent them; legal implications of licensure for practical and registered nurses; current world health problems as compared to health problems in this community; the need for continued education to maintain competence; and the responsibility of all nurses to become involved in community activities as educated persons.

-NUR 104 Nursing Field 4 hrs Experience (0-12)
+NUR 104 Nursing Field 4 hrs.
+Experience (0-12)

 Application of knowledge and skills obtained through the study of nursing and supportive courses to the direct care of patients with common physical health problems and emotional needs.
-Opportunity for experience as a member of a nursing care team. assuming the role and responsibilities of the practical nurse, under the supervision of an instructor, will be provided.
+Opportunity for experience as a member of a nursing care team, assuming the role and responsibilities of the practical nurse, under the supervision of an instructor, will be provided.
 The student will have opportunity to develop the technical skills required of the practical nurse in providing care for patients of all age levels with common health problems and emotional needs.

-Prerequisite: NUR 102 and NUR 103, BIO 136 or BIO 161, and PSY 216.
+Prerequisite: NUR 102, NUR 103, BIO 161, and PSY 216.

-NUR 200 Pharmacology (2-0)
+NUR 200 Pharmacology (2-0) 2 hrs.

-2 hrs.
 Examines the mechanism of action of the major drug groups and relates the action to use in physiological and psychological disorders.
 Identifies examples of drugs in each category, common dosage ranges, routes of administration and side effects.

-Prerequisite: Sophomore standing in the Nursing program.
+Prerequisite: Sophomore standing in the Nursing Program.

-NUR 201 Advanced Nursing I (4-12) 8 hrs.
-Application of the nursing process as it is utilized to assist individuals from a variety of age groups experiencing physical problems to their level of optimum wellness.
-Concurrent practicum will provide opportunity for the assessment of needs and the planning. provision and evaluation of direct patient care based on the needs identified.
-Prerequisite: NUR 102, BIO 161 and PSY 216.
+NUR 201 Advanced Nursing I (4-12) Applies the nursing process to assist individuals with common health problems in the achievement of optimum wellness.
+Focuses on physical and emotional needs and problems common to the childbearing family, pediatric patients and adults with chronic physical problems.
+Concurrent practicum provides opportunity for the assessment of needs, formulation of a nursing diagnosis and the planning, provision and evaluation of direct patient care based upon that diagnosis.

+Prerequisite: BIO 161, NUR 102 and PSY 216.

-NUR 202 Advanced Nursing II (4-12) Provides theory and concurrent practice in the care of patients hospitalized for acute, chronic and psychological illness.
-Focuses on identifying subtle clues to unmet human needs. and developing an effective plan of care treating the patient both as an individual and as a member of a family.
+NUR 202 Advanced Nursing II (4-12)

+Provides theory and concurrent practice in the care of patients hospitalized for acute, chronic and psychological illness.
+Focuses on identifying subtle clues to unmet human needs, and developing an effective plan of care treating the patient both as an individual and as a member of a family.
 Develops communication skills and techniques as group dynamics in supervising and coordinating others in providing direct care to patients.
 Emphasizes the importance of the promotion of optimum wellness.

-Prerequisite: NUR 201, NUR 203 and BIO 130.
+Prerequisite: NUR 201 and BIO 130.